 Jack Kennedy believed as a Liberal Democrat that freedom should be defended.
 And that part of that, not all of it, but part of that meant having a strong defense, but that a strong defense shouldn't be the only tool thats used to defend freedom.
 But something that we can and should use when we are under attack and something to use to prevent others from attacking us.
 And this is just liberalism as it relates to foreign policy.

 Liberalism is also relevant as it related to the economy.
 Not to have some superstate that Senator Kennedy back in 1960, said thats so big that it's designed to take care of the people for themselves and protect Americans from themselves.
 But is there to do the things that people can't do for themselves.

 JFK believed that government should provide national security and law enforcement, but also help people who are down who can't fend for themselves, give them an opportunity to get themselves back on their feet.
 And become productive in life.
 This is how liberalism is different from what's called progressivism, but is really democratic socialism.
 Jack Kennedy as far as I'm concern at least, was the last Liberal Democrat nominated by a major political party for President.

-LBJ in 1964, had liberal tendencies on civil rights and perhaps broader social issues and even foreign policy, but was more of.
-Again what's called an FDR Progressive on economic policy.
-With the Great Society and so fourth, same thing with Hubert Humphrey in 1968, George McGovern in 1972.
+LBJ in 1964, had liberal tendencies on civil rights and perhaps broader social issues and even foreign policy, but was more of again what's called an FDR Progressive on economic policy.
+With the Great Society and so-forth, same thing with Hubert Humphrey in 1968, George McGovern in 1972.
 Jimmy Carter, leaned left, but more of a centrist, or a Moderate Liberal.
 But Jack Kennedy was the real thing and has done as good of a job, at least from everything I seen.
-In defining liberalism for what it really is and not how its been stereotyped.
+In defining liberalism for what it really is and not how it's been stereotyped